24 of the Best Gardening Books for Beginners in 2023

 You can become a gardening expert sooner by investing in a few good books that’ll give you the knowledge and confidence you need to succeed.

-And even though this list of gardening books is perfect for new gardeners, experienced gardeners will also learn a lot from these books.
+And even though this list of gardening books is perfect for novices, experienced gardeners will also learn a lot from these books.